AayushK09/Prime-no-finder/readme.md

  # Prime Number Finder

-This project demonstrates the use of HTML5 features including Web Storage, Web Worker, and Geolocation.
+This project demonstrates the use of HTML5 features including Web Storage, Web Worker.

 ## Features
 - **Web Storage:** Save a number input from the user to the browser's local storage.